Heffley Creek: 1941-present

 There was another serious incident in May 1948.
 This was a record flood year, and the enormous runoff caused the earth dam at Devick Lake to give way.
 At about three o'clock in the morning of the 25th, a 30 ft wall of water rushed down Heffley Creek.
 Fortunately, the great roar of the water could be heard for miles, and people along the creek were able to wake up and run for safety.
 A number of homes, barns and vehicles were smashed or swept away by the water, but there were no injuries except for a few drowned cattle and other livestock.
 The Heffley Creek road bridge collapsed, and the water tore two large chasms in the roadbed of the C.N.R., leaving the tracks hanging in mid-air like ladders.
 People feared that the larger dam at Heffley Lake might also collapse so a crew of men was sent to strengthen it.

+On May 1, 1973, Heffley Creek was amalgmated into the City of Kamloops.